inforkgodara/oracle-set-operators/README.md

 # Oracle Set Operators

-The set operators are used to combine the results of two component queries into a single result.
+The set operators are used to combine the results of two components queries into a single result.
 Queries containing set operators are called compound queries.

 ## Setting up sample tables

 We created two new tables departments and employees for the demonstration using Sample-tables.sql script.
-The SQL script is under followed.
+The SQL script is underfollowed.

 ```
 -- Create DEPARTMENTS table